Formyselfonly/ECommerceGPT/README.md

 3. Put your OPENAI API KEY

+   You can don't provide it also,because i have already input a APIKEY,But i recommend u to get one.
+   If all people use one APIKEY,the response of GPT will be very slow

    [Get OPENAI API KEY](https://www.howtogeek.com/885918/how-to-get-an-openai-api-key/)

    If you still don't know how to get your own key,contact me!